ritamiklan/website_practice/README.md

 # website_practice

-Practicing HTML and CSS - schoolwork
+Homework for the Orientation course at haaga-Helia UAS.

+The goal of this simple website is to practice HTML and CSS and create a fully responsive website using grid layout.